 Pilates can also be used in the treatment of neurological conditions and Rebecca has an APPI mat work certification to use Pilates with individual neuro patients on a 1:1 basis.

 At the Physio Studio, we have ramp access and a large fully equipped gym and Pilates studio which provides a spacious and relaxing rehabilitation space.

-Alongside her husband Mike Chisholm, Rebecca is also a director of The Physio Studio.
+Alongside her husband Mike Chisholm, Rebecca is also the Practice Manager and director of The Physio Studio.
 She splits her time between bringing up their 2 young sons and working clinically and as a Director.
 They enjoy their time off from the Studio by camping or visiting the Isles of Scilly!

 Alison Nisbet (Pilates Instructor and physiotherapist)

 BSc (Hons) Physiotherapy.
 MCSP, HCPC, AACP, APPI Fully Certified Pilates Instructor

 Qualifying in 2002, Ali is a musculoskeletal physiotherapist with extensive training as a fully certified Modified Pilates and rehabilitation instructor through the APPI (Australian Physiotherapy and Pilates Institute).
 She has worked in the NHS and private sector, starting her career at Heatherwood and Wexham Park NHS Trust, moving into private practice in 2009.
 She has a special interest in spinal rehabilitation and lower limb biomechanics using her core stability skills to assist the restoration of function through movement.

 Ali enjoys her sport having completed the River Dart 10km swim in 2015 coming 4th in her age category and took part in the 57 mile walk ‘Race to The King’ in 2016 raising money for Great Ormond Street and The Kings College Hospital Brain Injury Unit.